ervc/newcandy/readme.md

 ## About

-CANDY is a protoplanetary disk model for determining the time-dependent chemistry and a 1D vertical slice of a dynamic disk.
+CANDY (Chemistry ANd DYnamics) is a protoplanetary disk model for determining the time-dependent chemistry and a 1D vertical slice of a dynamic disk.
 CANDY includes chemistry, vertical diffusion, pebble growth, and ice sequestration.
 Details of the model are given in [Van Clepper et al. 2022](https://iopscience.iop.org/article/10.3847/1538-4357/ac511b).

 CANDY contains two submodules, a modified astrochem ([Maret & Bergin 2015](http://ascl.net/1507.010)) directory and the chemdiff directory, where the python wrapper is contained.
+CANDY works by iteratively switching between chemistry and dynamics for a vertical Column at a given location in a protoplanetary disk.
+The column is split into adjacent cells, within which the chemical and physical properties are assumed to be constant.
+Each is allowed to evolve chemically independently for some period of time before gas and ice species diffuse vertically through the disk between adjacent cells.
+Meanwhile, small grains grow into larger pebbles, removing ice species from the active chemistry.

 ## Installation and Requirements